Weekly Report – March 19, 2026

 This week, we continued to monitor antisemitism around the world while advocating for more actions to be made.

-In New York City, participants praised Hamas, Hezbollah, and Iran’s Islamic Revolutionary Guard Corps (IRGC).
+In New York City, demonstrators praised Iran’s Islamic Revolutionary Guard Corps (IRGC), as well as Hezbollah and Hamas.

-In Chicago, protesters chanted “Iran, Iran make us proud” and “IRGC make us proud, bomb these genocidal clowns.”
+In Chicago, marchers chanted “Iran, Iran, make us proud” and “IRGC make us proud, bomb these genocidal clowns.”

-Other incidents that the Antisemitism Research Center (ARC) by CAM documented this week include:
+Other incidents the Antisemitism Research Center (ARC) by CAM monitored this week included:

-• Netherlands: The terror group Ashab al-Yamin al-Islamia took credit for an explosion that struck an Amsterdam Jewish school, causing no injuries.
+• Netherlands: The Ashab al-Yamin al-Islamia terror group claimed responsibility for the bombing of an Amsterdam Jewish school.

 America